kingrongH/lpr-rust/README.md

 But in Rust you don't have way to load keras model, so the thing i do is convert keras model to tensorflow model, then load this model to recognize.

 Here is a [blog](https://www.dlology.com/blog/how-to-convert-trained-keras-model-to-tensorflow-and-make-prediction/) found on internet, maybe you can take a look.

+## License

+Code part is under either MIT License or Apache 2.0 License at your option.

+Models, images and font is under the License of original repo.

 ## Known issue